-- Angel and VC investors will also be connectors, making introductions to synergistic companies and potential business development opportunities.
+- Angel and VC investors are also connectors, making introductions to synergistic companies and potential business development opportunities.

-- We also plan to host a day where participating startups can meet with potential investors and showcase their offerings.
+- We also host a day where participating startups can meet with potential investors and showcase their offerings.

-- What would be considered successful participation in the program?
+- What is considered successful participation in the program?

-- Success will be measured differently for each participant, depending on their starting point when entering the program.
+- Success is measured differently for each participant, depending on their starting point when entering the program.
 One startup might consider success getting to product/market fit.
 Another might consider gaining an understanding of how to scale and drive conversion as their success.

 - What are some examples of “products, features, or services” that a participant might create?

-- The sky really is the limit, but we expect that we’ll see some companies that are focused on helping small businesses leverage mobile or location-based marketing technologies in new ways.
+- The sky really is the limit.
+Some companies may be focused on helping small businesses leverage mobile or location-‐based marketing technologies in new ways.
 Others may be focused on video or social networking technologies, or perhaps Big Data applications.
-The possibilities are truly unlimited.
+The possibilities are unlimited.